linguistcrg/RMALinguisticsProjects/README.md

 - NLTK
 - Treebanks: PMLTQ

-*Graded assignments are unavailable according to Utrecht University's plagiarism policy.*
+*Graded assignments are unavailable according to Utrecht University's plagiarism policy.
+Only ungraded assignments (i.e. notebooks with daily homework, where answers were later provided by the instructor) are uploaded.*